chris-kc-cheng/study-notes/Canada/Citizenship.md

 ## How Canadians Govern Themselves 🏛️

-### Levels of Government
+Canada is a federal state, a parliamentary democracy and a constitutional monarchy

+### Federal State

+- `3` levels of government
-- Federal State
+- 1️⃣ Federal
-  - Defence, foreign policy, interprovincial trade and communication, currency, navigation, criminal law and citizenship
+  - Responsibilities: Defence, foreign policy, interprovincial trade and communication, currency, navigation, criminal law and citizenship
-- Provincial
+- 2️⃣ Provincial
-  - Municipal government, education, health, natural resources, property and civil rights, highways
+  - Responsibilities: Municipal government, education, health, natural resources, property and civil rights, highways
+- 3️⃣ Local or municipal
+  - A mayor (or a reeve) and councillors or aldermen
+  - Council passes by-laws
+  - Responsibilities: Urban or regional planning, streets and roads, sanitation, snow removal, firefighting, ambulance and other emergency services, recreational facilities, public transit and some local health and social services.
+Major urban centres have municipal police forces
 - Shared Jurisdictions
   - Agriculture, immigration
-- Local or municipal
-  - Council passes by-laws
-  - Urban or regional planning, streets and roads, sanitation, snow removal, firefighting, ambulance and other emergency services, recreational facilities, public transit and some local health and social services.
-Major urban centres have municipal police forces

 ### Parliamentary Democracy